mohyaz11/OptimumSetupBook/manuscript/Workers.md

 When you come to the worker pool page, you will notice there is already a worker pool, the `Default Worker Pool`.
 This worker pool is automatically created when you install Octopus Deploy.
 When there are no machines in the default worker pool, then the Octopus Server will handle the work.

 Leave the default worker pool alone when configuring workers and worker pools.
 Do not add any new machines to the default worker pool.
-Leaving the default pool as is will allow you to keep using Octopus Deploy as is while you create new workers and workers pools.
+Leaving the default pool as is, will allow you to keep using Octopus Deploy as is while you create new workers and workers pools.
 That way you can phase in your rollout of workers rather than making big bang changes.

 ![](images/workers-defaultworkerpool.png)